 What are some things to do while babysitting after the kids are asleep?
-Parents will really appreciate if you clean up a bit after the kids have gone to sleep.
+Parents will really appreciate if you clean up a bit after the children have gone to sleep.
 You can also take some time to eat, study, work out, send an update to parents, and more.
-For younger kids, it's a good idea to check on them every once and a while to make sure they're okay and don't need anything.
+For younger children, it's a good idea to check on them every once and a while to make sure they're okay and don't need anything.

 When you're babysitting, it's a common courtesy to leave the house looking about the same as it did when you got there.

 Obviously, you can't turn the vacuum on while children are sleeping, but you can wipe things down and do some basic cleanup.